hasan5321/CS-361-Microservice-for-partner/README.md

 - open up cmd line and run RPC.py so it can start receiving messages
 - Would recommend following this guide to setup client to send and receive messages https://www.rabbitmq.com/tutorials/tutorial-six-python.html

+UML Sequence Diagram:

+- C is the client
+- S is the server
+- C request data from S
+- S replies to C

 ![plot](./UML.png)